shsagir/play-area-sync/docs/collaboration.md

 The Admin role can be modified by Owners.
 Accounts with this role within a Company can:

-* create, delete, configure & scale all Apps of the Company;
+* create, delete, configure & scale all Apps of the Company
-* code access to all Apps of the Company;
+* code access to all Apps of the Company
-* invite new Admins or Developers to the Company;
+* invite new Admins or Collaborators to the Company
-* leave the Company.
+* leave the Company

 ### Collaborator